7 Factors That Affect Car Insurance Rates

 6. Your Deductible

 The amount of your deductible can be adjusted based on your preference.
 Choosing the deductible amount that best fits your needs is important.
-Raising your deductible will lower your premium, but will also cost more out of pocket if you have a claim later.
+Raising your deductible will lower your premium but will also you cost more out of pocket if you have a claim later.
 Get caught up on everything you need to know about deductibles to help you choose between lower and higher options.

 7. Your Age

 Younger drivers are less experienced and often pay higher premiums.
-Our Young Driver Safety Program encourages safe practices behind the wheel; young drivers (age 25 or under) who complete our program and meet several basic eligibility requirements can earn a discount on their premium
+Our Young Driver Safety Program encourages safe practices behind the wheel; young drivers (age 25 or under) who complete our program and meet several basic eligibility requirements can earn a discount on their premium.

 Ways to Save

-Many factors that affect car insurance rates cannot be avoided, but we offer a variety of discounts to reward you for driving safe.
+Many factors that affect car insurance rates cannot be avoided, but we offer a variety of discounts to reward you for driving safely.
 Learn more about how your safe driving practices can save you money with Driveology®: The Science of Safe Driving.
 If you haven’t reviewed your policy in the last year, now’s the time to schedule a SuperCheck® with your Farm Bureau agent to be sure you have the right coverage and best rate.